nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 {{! /multiexcerpt}}

 {{! multiexcerpt name='supported-app-servers-static-war'}}
-Nuxeo is shipped with an embedded Tomcat server but can also be packed as a static WAR that can be deployed additional targets, such as JBoss Wildfly.
-See [Run as A Static War]({{page page='deploying-as-a-standard-static-war'}}).
+Nuxeo is shipped with an embedded Tomcat server.
 {{! /multiexcerpt}}